The arrangement of the upper teeth in humans. Features of the structure of teeth

 The shape of the canine crown is cone-shaped.
 The cone tapers towards the cutting edge with one pointed tubercle.
 The canines of the lower jaw are similar in shape to the maxillary canines, but smaller and shorter.

-The molars are divided into small and large, or they are also called premolars and molars.
+Molars are divided into small and large, or they are also called premolars and molars.

-The structure of the wisdom tooth
+Structure of a wisdom tooth

 There are times when they don't come out at all.
-This is due to the fact that the human jaw continues to undergo changes, as the quality of food has improved significantly, and there is no need to have a powerful chewing apparatus.
+This is due to the fact that the human jaw continues to undergo changes, since the quality of food has improved significantly, and there is no need to have a powerful chewing apparatus.

-It is much easier to understand the structure of a tooth if you see it in a photo or a detailed drawing.
+It is much easier to understand the structure of a tooth if you see it in a photo or detailed drawing.

-With age, the composition of the teeth and their structure undergo various changes.
+With age, the composition of teeth and their structure undergo various changes.
 Since the human dental apparatus takes part in various physiological processes, its condition and health are very important for everyone.

 Teeth are special bone formations that carry out the primary mechanical processing of food.